Crossfades In Premiere Pro Explained (Constant Gain, Constant Power & Exponential Fade)

 Constant Power

-In my opinion, this is the best audio crossfade to use.
-This will give you the smoothest sounding transition because of the gradual shift in gain between clips.
-Nothing dramatic changes over the course of the transition, so it appears more invisible.
+In my opinion, this is the best audio crossfade to use – especially for continuity editing.
+The gradual shift in gain between clips gives you the smoothest-sounding transition.
+Nothing dramatic changes throughout the transition, so it appears more invisible.

-This is best used for projects that use a lot of dialogue from the subject.
-You can cut parts of the video out without the audio changing dramatically with the cut.
+This is best used for projects that involve a lot of dialogue from the subject.
+You can cut parts of the video out without dramatically changing the audio.

-According to Adobe’s website, “Exponential Fade fades out the first clip over a smooth logarithmic curve while fading up the second clip, also over a smooth logarithmic curve.
+According to Adobe, “Exponential Fade fades out the first clip over a smooth logarithmic curve while fading up the second clip, also over a smooth logarithmic curve.“

 What does this translate to in comparison to the Constant Power transition?
 Let’s look at a visual.